MicrosoftDocs/well-architected/well-architected/service-guides/azure-files.md

 >
 > - **Collect performance data**: Monitor workload performance, including [latency](/azure/storage/files/analyze-files-metrics#monitor-latency), [availability](/azure/storage/files/analyze-files-metrics#monitor-availability), and [usage](/azure/storage/files/analyze-files-metrics#monitor-utilization) metrics.
 [Analyze logs](/azure/storage/files/storage-files-monitoring#analyze-logs-for-azure-files) to diagnose problems such as timeouts and throttling.
 [Create alerts](/azure/storage/files/files-monitoring-alerts) to notify you if a file share is being throttled, about to be throttled, or experiencing high latency.
 >
 > - **Optimize for hybrid deployments**: If you use Azure File Sync, sync performance depends on many factors: your Windows Server and the underlying disk configuration, network bandwidth between the server and the Azure storage, file size, total dataset size, and the activity on the dataset.
-To measure the performance of an Azure File Sync-based solution, determine the number of objects, such as files and directories, that you process per second.
+To measure the performance of a solution that's based on Azure File Sync, determine the number of objects, such as files and directories, that you process per second.

 ### Recommendations